 The low-fat, high-fiber diet consists of a fat-free cabbage soup that is eaten one to three times a day.
+Here is a perfect example of a cabbage soup diet recipe.
 On each day, there are other assigned foods that are allowed.

 Eat only cabbage soup and fruit all day, except bananas, which are put on the chopping block on this diet.